A geometric model for the module category of a skew-gentle algebra: Intersection-dimension formula

 The main result in this section is the following.

 \begin{theorem} Let $(\gamma_1,\kappa_1),(\gamma_2,\kappa_2)$ be two tagged permissible curves.
 Then we have

 where $M_i=M(\gamma_i,\kappa_i)$, $i=1,2$. \end{theorem}

-\begin{remark} When $\surf$ has no unmarked boundary components and $\TT$ is a maximal admissible partial triangulation, the algebra $A$ is the endomorphism of a cluster tilting object in the cluster category of $\surf$.
+\begin{remark} When $\surf$ has no unmarked boundary components and $\TT$ is a maximal admissible partial triangulation, the algebra $A$ is the endomorphism algebra of a cluster tilting object in the cluster category of $\surf$.
 In this case, the formula \eqref{eq:int-dim} is a direct consequence of \cite[Theorem~1.1~(iii)]{QZ} and \cite[Proposition~4.3~(c)]{AIR}. \end{remark}

-When $A$ is a gentle algebra, by construction, $\surf$ has no punctures, i.e. $\PP=\emptyset$.
-In this case, the permissible curves are the curves satisfying (P1) and (P2) in Definition~\ref{def:permissible}, since (T1) and (T2) holds automatically.
+When $\surf$ has no punctures, i.e. $\PP=\emptyset$, $A$ is a gentle algebra.
+In this case, the permissible curves are the curves satisfying \ref{itm:t1} and \ref{itm:t2} in Definition~\ref{def:permissible}, since \ref{itm:p1} and \ref{itm:p2} hold automatically.
 For any permissible curve $\gamma$, we define $M(\gamma)=M(\gamma,\emptyset)$.
-The we have the following int-dim formula for the model in \cite{BS}.
+Then we have the following int-dim formula for the model in \cite{BS}.

 \begin{corollary} When $A$ is a gentle algebra, for any two permissible curves $\gamma_1,\gamma_2$, we have

 where $\Int(\gamma_1,\gamma_2)=|\{(t_1,t_2)\mid \gamma_1(t_1)=\gamma_2(t_2)\notin \MM \}|$. \end{corollary}